bachomecho/mobile_extension/README.md

 # TODO

-- hide all elements that do not contain filtervalue
+- [x] hide all elements that do not contain filtervalue
-- remove filter button
+- [ ] remove filter button
-- add pagination for filtering
+- [ ] add pagination for filtering

 # Next Steps

+- tailwind for styling?
 - average price for search